shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

   },
   created() {
     const getWeight = async () => {
-      const posWeight = await currentWeight(this.item.id, true)
+      // calculate the net weight to be used with voting controls const posWeight = await currentWeight(this.item.id, true)
       const negWeight = await currentWeight(this.item.id, false)
       this.weight = posWeight - negWeight
-      this.startWeight = this.weight
+      // keep track of the weight we started with this.startWeight = this.weight
     }
     getWeight()